-- A A major amendment to a Site Specific Development Plan that has not been approved by the PC; or - B. Failure of the developer to complete the development of an approved Site Specific Development Plan within three (3) years of the effective date of approval; or - C. Failure of the developer to comply with any terms of approval of the Site Specific Development Plan.
+- 1. A major amendment to a Site Specific Development Plan that has not been approved by the PC; or - 2.
+Failure of the developer to complete the development of an approved Site Specific Development Plan within three (3) years of the effective date of approval; or - 3.
+Failure of the developer to comply with any terms of approval of the Site Specific Development Plan.

-11.4.2 Procedure for Processing PUD Application
+Procedure for Processing PUD Application 11.4.2

 The general requirements to be followed for each phase of the PUD Approval Processes are listed below (Also see Appendix C).
-The consequences of non- compliance with these procedures shall be postponement on the agenda until the next regularly scheduled meeting.
+The consequences of noncompliance with these procedures shall be postponement on the agenda until the next regularly scheduled meeting.